fourTheorem/slic-starter/README.md

 Once you have set up the required DNS configuration and it has propagated, your front end staging application should be available at `https://stg.YOUR-DOMAIN.TLD` and you can click _Retry_ on the test phase of the pipeline!

 ### 6.1.
 Set up your domain for email
 For the `email-service` to send emails, you must choose a 'From:' address and set it in parameter store.
-The paramter name is `/<STAGE>/email-service/from-address`. `<STAGE>` should be replaced with `stg` or `prod` as appropriate.
+The parameter name is `/<STAGE>/email-service/from-address`. `<STAGE>` should be replaced with `stg` or `prod` as appropriate.

-order for the email service to send requests to SES, either the email address or the domain needs to be verified.
+In order for the email service to send requests to SES, either the email address or the domain needs to be verified.
 This is not automatically done as part of the SLIC Starter deployment.

 If you are using SLIC with a domain configuration, the verification process is quite straightforward because we use Route 53 for our DNS records.
-See [here](https://docs.aws.amazon.com/ses/latest/DeveloperGuide/receiving-email-getting-started-verify.html) for documentation on how to achieve domain verification throught the AWS Management Console.
+See [here](https://docs.aws.amazon.com/ses/latest/DeveloperGuide/receiving-email-getting-started-verify.html) for documentation on how to achieve domain verification through the AWS Management Console.

 By default, SES will require validation of each email address to which emails are being sent.
 To avoid this, you can [request a sending limit increase](https://docs.aws.amazon.com/ses/latest/DeveloperGuide/request-production-access.html), which will remove your account/region from the SES Sandbox.